Thursday, December 18, 2025

 I left the watering can inside the mini, theorizing that it may help with humidity and heat retention.
 The front flap rolls down, sealing the heat and humidity inside and keeping any pests outside.
 That's the plan anyway.
 I put the arugula on a low shelf only because the heat mat cord isn't very long.

 Update Dec.
-20: It got down to 21 degrees inside the greenhouse last night, and 26 on the thermometer in the mini.
+20: It got down to 11 degrees outside last night, 21 degrees inside the unheated greenhouse, and 26 in the mini.
 The arugula is right on the heat mat and the thermometer is a foot above it, so the arugula didn't get frosted.
 We'll see what happens if it gets really cold.
 All of the water in the tray disappeared, so with the heat underneath it I'll probably have to fill that every few days.
-I also looked at the other seven petunia cuttings on which I did not use rooting hormone.
-None of them rooted.
-Without hormone: 0-for-8.
-With hormone: 1-for-1. |

 I picked a few carrots (which look good) and beets (which do not).